 Bluetooth for Asset Tracking

 Back in December we hosted a webinar looking at Asset Tracking at Scale Using Bluetooth Low Energy.
 We made the case that not only is Bluetooth the right choice for asset tracking and logistics, it’s actually the most exciting choice as well!

 What’s so exciting about it?
 To start, the Bluetooth SIG is intentionally building its technology to allow for effective yet inexpensive asset tracking.
-The Bluetooth v5.1 specification significantly increases the location accuracy of tracked assets.
-To take asset tracking to the next level combine sensor/beacon data with edge filtering and processing capabilities.
+The Bluetooth v5.1 specification significantly increases the protocol’s location accuracy.
+To take asset tracking to the next level combine BLE sensors/beacons with edge filtering and processing capabilities.

 Interoperable and Affordable

 Bluetooth provides a robust level of support for sensors of all types.
 The protocol offers bi-directional communication, enabling manageable over-the-air sensor configuration and firmware updating.
 It provides an excellent and scalable security model.
 It also allows for long range communication, resulting in a relatively low total number of required devices.
 Wireless edge infrastructure built on Bluetooth is not only therefore cheaper, the protocols ubiquity supports increased interoperability as well.

 The proliferation of Bluetooth in the consumer space has resulted in a dual benefit in terms of solution costs.
 First, the ability to bring personal mobile devices into a commercial solution can reduce the need for additional badges or wristbands to track individuals.
 Second, chipset vendors have been making impressive reductions in power consumption.
-This is of particular note in asset tracking, where battery consumption is a key solution consideration.
+This is of particular note in asset tracking, where device battery consumption is a key solution consideration.

 The use of Bluetooth in asset tracking solutions means an upgrade of traditional uses:

 - Anticipating peak times.
 Locating important items is a common use, but understanding the traffic and utilization pattern of an item being used – such as a wheelchair in a hospital – elevates asset tracking to a next level of value.

 - Improving resource allocation.
 In the hospital example, a cache of mission critical assets can be kept in the right place, at the right time, to reduce the cost of operations on multiple levels.